reflectionalist/DS-PhPL/README.md

 _not_ the whole picture.
 Programming languages, as an artifct for describing information processing, are situated in a larger background that involves humans, machines and other real-world objects.
-When looking at this bigger picture, a lot of interesting questions about them emerge: What is the nature of their meaning?
-How do they reach out to the world and reach in to our mind?
+When looking at this bigger picture, a lot of interesting questions about them emerge: What is the _nature_ of their meaning?
+How do they reach _out_ to the world and _in_ to our mind?
 How do they interact with their community?
 What are esthetic and ethic considerations about them?
-These questions are beyond the reach of computer science and require the attendance of philosophy.
+These questions go beyond the reach of computer science and require the attendance of philosophy.

 This discussion seminar is a journey through philosophical investigations into these questions raised about programming languages.
 There may be no definite answers to them.
-But it is our wish that, through this journey, we will gain not only a broader view of programming languages from a philosophical perspective but also the ability to consider and evaluate programming languages philosophically.
+However, it is our wish that, through this journey, we will gain not only a broader view of programming languages from a philosophical perspective but also the ability to consider and evaluate programming languages philosophically.